colossus9/colossus9.github.io/content.md

 ## Who I Am

-I am an experienced developer with over 7 years working in the Austin, TX area who has a strong sense of empathy and a passion for making the entire software development lifecycle simply better.
+I am an experienced developer with over 7 years working in Austin, TX who has a strong sense of empathy leading world-wide teams to implement and support enterprise-grade software development solutions.
 Whether it is for my immediate team or for the customers I support, my teams practice and promote DevOps methodology, learning about what makes development organizations productive and placing focus on key aspects that need improvement.

 We work to reduce and prevent technical debt by automating where possible, and we do our due diligence to ensure the value of what we are working on can be realized by the business.
+This work includes (but is not limited to) individual technical contributions (writing code, building SDLC pipelines), holding architectural reviews with management, presenting deep technical material at a high level to both peers and management, and speaking directly to customers about solutions.

-I have two outstanding children under 5 and a lovely wife that I am immensely proud of.
+I have two outstanding children under 5 and a lovely wife in the educational field that I am immensely proud of.
+They have been hugely supportive of me as I have traveled the world and worked with people from all backgrounds to talk about adapting or transforming their workflows, including the adoption of DevOps/ChatOps.

 ## Ask Me...

 ...anything you would like to know, whether it is personal or work related.
 I will try to give you a few details below, but if you would like to have a conversation about how I like to work, what I like to do in my free time, or what my passions are, feel free to ask anytime.

+My specific goals are not necessarily tied to an individual "type" of work, but rather I strive to understand the needs of a team and how I can apply my expertise to drive solutions, even if it is individual technical work or a higher-level architectural role.

 ## How I Enjoy Working